ibm-cloud-docs/databases-for-enterprisedb/howto-user-management.md

 # Managing Users, Roles, and Privileges
 {: #user-management}

-{{site.data.keyword.databases-for-enterprisedb_full}} and PostgreSQL use a system of roles to manage database permissions.
+{{site.data.keyword.databases-for-enterprisedb_full}} uses a system of roles to manage database permissions.
 Roles are used to give a single user or a group of users a set of privileges.
 You can determine roles, groups, and privileges for all roles across your deployment by using the `psql` command `\du`.

 ![Table Results from \du command](images/user_management_du.png)

-When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given an admin user to access and manage PostgreSQL.
+When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given an admin user to access and manage {{site.data.keyword.databases-for-enterprisedb}}.

 ## The `admin` user

-When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given an admin user to access and manage PostgreSQL.
+When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given an admin user to access and manage {{site.data.keyword.databases-for-enterprisedb}}.
 Once you [set the admin password](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-admin-password), you can use it to connect to your {{site.data.keyword.databases-for-enterprisedb}} deployment.

 When admin creates a resource in a database, like a table, admin owns that object.
 Resources that are created by admin are not accessible by other users, unless you expressly grant permissions to them.